ahmedqo/php---Real-Estate-Management-System/README.md

 # php---Real-Estate-Management-System
-a web application for management of real estate agency
+a web application to manage a real estate agency